Josh Scowen: Return to Wycombe

 Scowen was immediately recalled by Wycombe following their appointment of Gareth Ainsworth as new manager.

 After a strong first half to the 2014–15 season, Scowen attracted the attention of several higher-league clubs, and in January 2015, Scowen left Wycombe to join Barnsley.

 Barnsley

 On 15 January 2015, Scowen joined League One, Barnsley.

 Queens Park Rangers

 On 1 July 2017, Scowen joined Championship club, Queens Park Rangers, following his decision to leave Barnsley at the end of his contract.

 Sunderland

 In January 2020 he joined Sunderland.
 On 8 September 2020 he scored his first goal for Sunderland in an EFL Trophy tie against Aston Villa U21s.
 On 25 May 2021 it was announced that he would leave Sunderland at the end of the season, following the expiry of his contract.

 Return to Wycombe

 On 29 June 2021, Scowen returned to sign for his first professional club Wycombe Wanderers on a two-year contract.

+He signed a new one-year contract extension in April 2023.